AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-tasks-timeline-recalculation-issues.md

 ---
-title: "Tasks: Issues with timeline recalculation"
+title: 'Tasks: Issues with timeline recalculation'
-description: "The following issues have been reported regarding timeline recalculation."
+description: The following issues have been reported regarding timeline recalculation.
 hidefromtoc: yes
 feature: Tasks, Work Management
+exl-id: 43211889-8c49-4f40-adca-2a2922c5b8dc
 ---
 # Tasks: Issues with timeline recalculation

 The following issues have been reported regarding timeline recalculation: